 Pain surrounding IO insertion is lower than pain associated with infusion and is generally well tolerated .
 Pain requiring treatment may occur with infusions, especially with higher flow rates.
-First line treatment for this pain is instilling 2 percent lidocaine (0.5 mg/kg < 39 kg or 20-40 mg > 40 kg) into the IO, followed by a 10 mL saline flush; ideally 30 seconds prior to begin any infusion .
-Repeat dosing maybe required.
+First-line treatment for this pain is instilling 2% lidocaine (0.5 mg/kg < 39 kg or 20-40 mg > 40 kg) into the IO, followed by a 10 mL saline flush; ideally 30 seconds prior to beginning any infusion .
+Repeat dosing may be required.
 If the pain persists, narcotic administration may become necessary.

 Anxiety can almost always be lessened with good communication, so explaining the procedure to both parents and child is imperative.
 Anxious parents lead to anxious children and a few moments of thoughtful explanation can pay dividends before a mother sees you holding a cordless drill and their sick child’s leg all at the same time.